 The yearly summary will have information such as:

 - Gross earnings (the amount passengers paid before fees)

 - Non-ride earnings such as referrals or incentives paid to you

 Your Annual Summary will not include the mileage when driving to your first passenger, between passengers and on the way home at the end of the day, so be sure to keep personal records of these miles separately.

-You should also keep personal records of the portion of your wireless plan used for business, passenger treats, parking/tolls, fees, phone accessories and your vehicle expenses.
+You should also keep records of the portion of your wireless plan used for business, passenger treats, parking/tolls, fees, phone accessories and your vehicle expenses.

 Using your Annual Summary document and personal records to complete your taxes

 For your self-employment income, you will need to enter the gross ride payments amount and any non-ride payments such as referrals, incentive and/or bonuses you received.
 Once you have entered your earnings, it is time to start deducting!

 - Use your Annual Summary to get your Lyft service fees, other fees you paid and your mileage for the rides you provided.